sparolab/TRIDENT/README.md

 ## 🚀 Traning or Testing for TRIDENT

-### 🚀 Training for TRIDENT on Joint-ID Dataset
+### 🚀 Two Task Training for TRIDENT on Joint-ID Dataset
 1. First, move to the `/root/workspace` folder inside the docker container.
 Then, run the following command to start the training.
     ```bash
     # move to workspace
     cd /root/workspace

-    # start to train on Joint-ID Dataset
+    # start two task (image enhancement & depth estimation) training on Joint-ID Dataset
     python run.py local_configs/arg_joint_train_trident.txt
     ```
 2. The model's checkpoints and log files are saved in the `/root/workspace/save` folder.
 3. If you want to change the default variable setting for training, see [**Inference settings**](https://github.com/sparolab/TRIDENT?tab=readme-ov-file#%EF%B8%8F-inference-settings) below.

+### 🚀 Three Task Training for TRIDENT on Joint-ID Dataset
+1. If you want to use uncertainty module, then run the following command to start the training.
+(You should have already finished the first training.)
+    ```bash
+    # move to workspace
+    cd /root/workspace

+    # start uncertainty module training on Joint-ID Dataset
+    python run.py local_configs/arg_triple_train_trident.txt
+    ```

 <br/>
 <p align="right">(<a href="#readme-table">back to table</a>)</p>